Subscribe to updates

 Homelessness Strategy

-The committee made the following recommendation:
+The committee made one recommendation:

 - Information dissemination in terms of services available to grassroots groups should be made as widely as possible.